 Take your family out walking and discover different routes out of your neighborhood!

-- Develop an escape plan and discuss it with your family.
+- Develop an evacuation plan and discuss it with your family.

-- During high fire danger periods be prepared to evacuate.
+- During high fire danger periods always be prepared to evacuate.

-- Preload important papers, photos and your emergency supply kit.
+- Preload important papers, photos, and your emergency supply kit/Go Bag.

 - Lives take priority over property.